 David Chipman spent 25 years as an ATF special agent and supervisor.
 After he retired, he worked for Everytown for Gun Safety and the Giffords as a senior policy advisor.
 He is a staunch anti-gun advocate, who has given interviews and written numerous articles calling for more gun control.

-About Chipman: David Chipman is a former special agent for the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
+David Chipman is a former special agent for the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 As of April 2021, he was a senior policy advisor at Giffords, an anti-gun violence organization.

 On April 7, 2021, President Joe Biden (D) announced he had selected Chipman as his nominee for director of the ATF.
 Biden said, “David knows the AFT well.
 He served there for 25 years.
 And Vice President Harris and I believe he’s the right person, at this moment, for this important agency.”